 These can by all means refer to background material (see below) that has been included but remember the entry should be able to stand on its own, and that this material should merely support the submission.

-As such the statement and evidence should first "whet the appetite" and then "tell a story" that backs this up.
+As such the statement and evidence should first "wet the appetite" and then "tell a story" that backs this up.
 In recent years judges have seen declarations that fail to engage and statements that only really get to the point towards the end.
-This is one of the key reasons that this year the evidential part of the submission form is split into four or five easily defined areas to help respondents focus on the questions at hand.
+This is one of the key reasons that the evidential part of the submission form is split into four easily defined areas to help respondents focus on the questions at hand.

-When entering "of the year" categories, the judges are expecting to review projects or initiatives that have come to fruition (i.e.with measurable results) over the previous 12-18 months.
+When entering "of the year" categories, the judges are expecting to review projects that have come to fruition (i.e.with measurable results) over the previous 12-18 months.
 All the information contained in the entries and marked confidential will remain so, and will not be released without the permission of the entrant.
-It should be reiterated the size/cost of any project entered is immaterial as long as entrants can demonstrate a Return on Investment/or provide other measurables that highlight the success of a venture, team or initiative.
-Percentages on their own are often insufficient with no context.

-One common mistake some companies have been guilty of in the past is entering projects and initiatives that are only just bearing fruit and/or still in a pilot phase.
-If this is the case it may be "too soon" for these to be considered capable of winning an Award and so they should be reconsidered for entry in the future, when the evidence of their success is stronger.
+One common mistake some companies have been guilty of in the past is entering projects and initiatives that are only just baring fruit and/or still in a pilot phase.
+If this is the case it may be "too soon" for these to be considered capable of winning a Claims Award and so they should be reconsidered for entry in the future, when the evidence of their success is stronger.